Typora supports exporting the current document into PDF, HTML, HTML (without styles) and the Image format.

 → HTML

-from the preferences panel to config export options for HTML file.
+from the preferences panel to configure export options for HTML files.

-If you want to export a HTML without styles, you should choose Export
+If you want to export an HTML file without styles, you should choose Export

 → HTML (without styles)